-In 2006 the Dual Master of Public Health in Health Behavior and Health Promotion (formerly Community Health Education) and Master of Social Work degree was established in the College of Health and Social Services.
-Students enrolled in the dual MSW/MPH degree program will proceed through the course work, adhering to a recommended sequencing of courses.
-Specific information is available at http://socialwork.nmsu.edu/degrees-minors/msw-mph/
+In 2006, the Departments of Public Health and Social Work established the Dual Master of Social Work and Master of Public Health degree program.
+Students enrolled in the dual MSW/MPH degree program must take the Health Behavior and Health Promotion concentration and adhere strictly to a recommended sequencing of courses.
+Information is available at http://socialwork.nmsu.edu/degrees-minors/msw-mph/ social justice.